 - Leadership in a Global Environment

 The period may include compulsory internships or projects.
-In general, the duration remains in the above mentioned range in most of the universities.
+In general, the duration remains in the range as mentioned above in most of the universities.

-- A first selection is made based on the evaluation of your application and supporting documents.
+- The first selection is made based on your application and profile.

-- The student should have strong ambition to rise up the managerial hierarchy and strong willingness to learn new skills.
+- The student should have a strong desire to advance in the managerial hierarchy as well as a strong desire to master new abilities.

 - The candidate should have a fixed motive for applying for this program.